The Timken Company (TKR): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The company was originally located in St. Louis, Missouri.
-However, it was later moved to Canton, Ohio, in 1901 to be closer to the burgeoning automotive industry.
+The original location was St. Louis, Missouri, U.S. This was a temporary home, though, as the company moved to Canton, Ohio, in 1901 to be closer to the rapidly growing American automotive manufacturing centers.

 Founding team members

-The company was founded by Henry Timken, a carriage maker.
-He later brought in his sons, Henry H. Timken and William R. Timken, to help manage and grow the business.
+The company was founded by Henry Timken, a carriage maker and inventor.
+He quickly brought in his sons, Henry H. Timken and William R. Timken, to help manage and grow the business, establishing a family legacy in engineering.

 Initial capital/funding

-While the exact initial capital is not widely publicized, Henry Timken's invention of the tapered roller bearing and his initial earnings from his carriage business provided the foundational funding for the company.
+While the exact initial capital is not publicly detailed, the foundational funding came directly from Henry Timken's invention of the tapered roller bearing and his prior earnings from his carriage manufacturing business.
+His patent, granted in 1898, was the true seed capital.

-For insights into the company's financial performance, consider reading Breaking Down The Timken Company (TKR) Financial Health: Key Insights for Investors.
+To see how these historic decisions impact the balance sheet today, you should check out Breaking Down The Timken Company (TKR) Financial Health: Key Insights for Investors.

 The Timken Company (TKR) Ownership Structure